 More detailers are now offering everything from headlight restoration services to oil changes, much more than your typical car wash and detailing package.

-Since many people have a limited amount of time during their lunch break, and don’t feel like dealing with cash or cards, a nice auto spa with RFID scanners for members makes for a convenient, in and out experience.
+Since many people have a limited amount of time during their lunch break, and don’t feel like dealing with cash or cards, a nice auto spa with RFID scanners for members makes for a convenient, in-and-out experience.
 As long as there is an account balance, the gate should open!

 And it sure beats a dark, filthy car wash tunnel with a broken credit card reader attached to a gas station.

-7. Tunnel washes will continue to emerge
+7. Tunnel washes will advance or die

-Touchless or even soft touch car washes will likely continue to pop up over North America, which is why offering personal, humanized detailing services will be so important.
+Touchless or even soft-touch car washes will likely continue to pop up over North America, which is why offering personal, humanized detailing services will be so important.
 It’s just hard to compete for the business of a consumer that isn’t willing to pay more than 20 to 30 bucks per month for more than a tunnel wash.